hopbit/live-odds-services/README.md

 ------------

 We accept Pull Requests via GitHub.
 There is no developer mailing list.
-If you'd like to contact us, then please use GitHub Issues since it the main channel of communication for contributors.
+If you'd like to contact us, then please use GitHub Issues since it is the main channel of communication for contributors.
 If you have a nice idea then create an [enhancement](https://github.com/hopbit/live-odds-services/labels/enhancement) issue.
 If you found a bug then please create a [bug issue](https://github.com/hopbit/live-odds-services/labels/bug).

-There are some guidelines which will make applying PRs easier for us:
+There are some guidelines that will make applying PRs easier for us:
 + No tabs!
 Please use spaces for indentation.
 + Respect the existing code style for each file.
-+ Create minimal diffs - disable on save actions like reformat source code or organize imports.
++ Create minimal diffs.
+  Disable on save actions like reformat source code or organize imports.
-  If you feel the source code should be reformatted create a separate PR for this change.
+  If you feel the source code should be reformatted, create a separate PR for this change.
 + Provide JUnit tests for your changes and make sure your changes don't break any existing tests by running `mvn`.
 + Before you pushing a PR, run `mvn` (by itself), this runs the default goal, which contains all build checks.
 + To see the code coverage report, regardless of coverage failures, run `mvn clean site -Dcommons.jacoco.haltOnFailure=false`